Physicslibrary/ARKit-Stereoscope-67P/README.md

 This project was inspired by a European Space Agency's webpage explaining the relative sizes of the Rosetta space probe to comet 67P/Churyumov-Gerasimenko:

 [ESA: How big is Rosetta compared with the comet?](http://sci.esa.int/rosetta/54831-how-big-is-rosetta-compared-with-the-comet/)

-Question: What would it be like to see the relative sizes of Rosetta and 67P in virtual reality?

 With ESA and NASA open sourcing their data such as 3D models and images, anyone can use tools such as iPad Swift Playgrounds and ARKit to visualize the data with a stereoscope.